 A big investment has also been made on documentation and at several levels.
 First, the theoretical underpinnings have been thoroughly investigated, integrated when necessary and written down: an extensive bibliography is available on the PPL web site.
-Secondly, during the entire development of the library, the quality, accessibility and completeness of the documentation has always been given a particular emphasis: while some parts of the library need more work in this respect, the vast majority of the code is thoroughly documented and some parts of it approach the ideal of "literate programming."
+Secondly, during the entire development of the library, the quality, accessibility and completeness of the documentation has always been given a particular emphasis: while some parts of the library need more work in this respect, the vast majority of the code is thoroughly documented.